 In order for an employee to receive protection, it’s best if their whistleblowing is in writing.
 For example, suppose an employee is going to make a complaint to a public body.
 In that case, they should first give their employer a formal written notice, so the employer has the opportunity to correct the issue.
 Exceptions include:

-Even if written notice isn’t required, it’s still a good idea to provide one if possible.
+Even if a written notice isn’t required, it’s still a good idea to provide one if possible.
 Unfortunately, without a “paper trail” of documented evidence, these cases can become disputes over who said what.
 Having a detailed paper trail dramatically increases the chances of a successful claim.

 If the New Jersey CEPA claim is successful, the employee can recover the wages they have already lost and will lose in the future because of the retaliation.
 They might also recover compensation for emotional/mental distress and punitive damages.
-Additionally, they also stand to recover the costs of litigation and attorney’s fees.
+Additionally, they also stand to recover the costs of litigation and attorneys’ fees.

 Examples of behavior that might be reported by a whistleblower who is then retaliated against: